Spam

 Back to glossary

 Spamming has been a common tactic in the world of advertising for decades, but with the advent of the internet, it has taken on a new and more sinister dimension.
 The first recorded instance of spam was a message sent to 393 users of ARPANET, the predecessor of the internet, in 1978.
-Since then, spam has grown exponentially, with billions of spam emails sent daily worldwide.
+Since then, spam has grown exponentially, with billions of spam messages sent daily worldwide.

 The evolution of spam